kalendar/mobile_lotw/README.md

 # About Mobile LotW

-Be honest - if you're using a smartphone, the ARRL Logbook of the World (LotW) website is really difficult to use.
-This tool gives you a clean, modern, delightful LotW experience on your mobile device.
+Be honest - if you're on a smartphone, the ARRL Logbook of the World (LotW) website is *really* difficult to use.
+Mobile LotW gives you a clean, modern, delightful LotW experience on your mobile device.

 ## Screenshots